RasaHQ/rasa/docs/user-guide/building-assistants.rst

 .. edit-link::

-After following the basics of setting up an ssistant in the `Rasa Tutorial <https://rasa.com/docs/rasa/user-guide/rasa-tutorial/>`_, we'll now walk through building a basic FAQ chatbot and then build a bot that can handle contextual conversations.
+After following the basics of setting up an assistant in the `Rasa Tutorial <https://rasa.com/docs/rasa/user-guide/rasa-tutorial/>`_, we'll now walk through building a basic FAQ chatbot and then build a bot that can handle contextual conversations.